dmbdesignpdx/grouped-svg-sprite/README.md

 ## Best of Both Worlds

-Inline SVG Sprites work great when the SVG source code is in the actual HTML document.
-The `<use>` is an efficient way to reference the icon you want and call it to display.
-The problem lies in using *external* files for the inline sprite; especially if **a)** you have a huge sprite, and **b)** you are not looking to bloat your HTML document with all that SVG code.
-Aside from zero support in Internet Explorer(1), interactivity is limited when using external SVGs as inline SVG sprites.
+Inline <abbr title="Scalable Vector Graphics">SVG</abbr> Sprites work great when the source code is in the _actual_ HTML document.
+The `<use>` element is an efficient way to reference the icon you want and call it to display.
+The problem lies when using _external_ files for the inline sprite; especially if you have a huge SVG document and you are not looking to bloat your <abbr title="Hypertext Markup Language">HTML</abbr> document with all that SVG code.
+Aside from _zero_ support in Internet Explorer[(1)](#refs), interactivity is limited when using external SVGs as inline SVG sprites.

-Objects, on the other hand, are fantastic when it comes to interactivity and manipulation for an external SVG.
-You have a good amount of control with css that extends down to the individual paths, rects, lines, etc. Compatibility is also better; an `<object>` linking to an external SVG is supported by IE 9+(2)(3).
+On the other hand, `<object>` elements are fantastic when it comes to interactivity and manipulation for an external SVG.
+You have a pretty good amount of control with CSS that also includes some control over the inner elements `<path>`, `<rect>`, `<line>`, etc. Compatibility is also better; an `<object>` linking to an external SVG is supported by IE 9+[(2)](#refs)[(3)](#refs).
 The only problem is that you can't implement `<use>` and display the different icons you want from a single SVG file like you can with the Inline SVG Sprite.

 Now if only there was a way to could combine the concept of Inline SVG Sprites with the control of the object element on external SVGs...

 Well, there is!
-Using a concept I like to call 'Grouped SVG Sprite', we can achieve that.
+Using a concept I like to call 'Grouped SVG Sprites', we can achieve that.
 So, let's see how that's done.

 ## The External SVG

-Here is our simple svg that we want to become a sprite:
+Here is our simple SVG that we want to become a sprite:

 ```xml
 <svg xmlns="http://www.w3.org/2000/svg" viewBox="0 0 100 100">